Testing your Agents¶

 Launch the Local Server

-Next, launch the local FastAPI server:
+Next, launch the local server using the commands listed above.

 The output should appear similar to: